The ferry from Vancouver to Victoria is one of the easiest ways to get across to BC’s capital city.

 For speed and convenience I suggest using the BC Ferries Connector.

-This all-in-one bus and ferry combo ticket removes the need for anything – except sitting back with your tablet and letting them do the rest.
+This all-in-one bus and ferry combo ticket removes the need for anything – except sitting back with your tablet and letting them take you to the Vancouver to Victoria ferry.

 In all, the journey takes around 4 hours.